GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### Error Handling

-Samples should include examples and details of how to catch and handle common errors that are the result of improper interactions with the client or service.
+Samples should include examples and details of how to catch and handle common errors that are the result of improper interactions between the client and service.

 If there is no solution (or if the solution is too verbose to resolve in a sample) it is acceptable to either log or leave a comment explaining what the